 All Directors submit themselves for re-nomination and re-election at regular intervals of at least once every three years.
-Regulation 107 of the Company's Constitution requires one-third of the Board to retire and submit themselves to re-election by the shareholders in every Annual General Meeting ("AGM").
+Regulation 107 of the Constitution requires one-third of the Board to retire and submit themselves for re-election by the shareholders in every AGM.
 A newly appointed Director must also subject himself or herself for retirement and re-election at the next AGM immediately following his or her appointment.
 The Board and the NC had developed a process of evaluation of performance of the Board and Board Committees through establishment of quantifiable performance criteria.

-The NC has recommended and the Board has approved the re-election of Mr Yap Kian Peng and Mr Toh Tiong San, who are retiring at the forthcoming AGM for FY2020.
-The details of the Directors seeking for re-election are found in Table A set out on page 27 to page 28 of this Annual Report.
+The NC has recommended the re-election of Mr Yap Kian Peng and Mr Toh Tiong San, who are retiring at the forthcoming AGM to be held on 24 June 2022, as Directors of the Company.
+Mr Toh Tiong San, while eligible for re-election, has expressed his intention not to seek for re-election and will retire at the forthcoming AGM.
+Whereas, Mr Yap Kian Peng has signified his consent to be re-elected as Director of the Company at the forthcoming AGM.
+The details of the Director seeking for re-election are found in Table A set out on page 29 to page 30 of this Annual Report.